Skip to main content

 spacestringThe space where the node that raised the alert is assigned.

-roomsobject[object(string,string)]Object with list of rooms names and urls where the node belongs to.
+Roomsobject[object(string,string)]Object with list of Rooms names and urls where the node belongs to.

 familystringContext family.